airaperez/Portfolio-Projects/Animal Shelter Intakes and Outcomes/README.md

 ![Figure_4](https://github.com/airaperez/Portfolio-Projects/assets/110292677/74af1261-feec-48fe-9979-655441aaf262)

-It can be observed that majority of the animals commonly handled by the shelter are cats and dogs.
-However, it is seen that the shelter does not cater solely to dogs and cats, as they have also handled birds, livestock, and other animals, albeit rarely.
+It can be observed that a majority of the animals commonly handled by the shelter are cats and dogs.
+However, it is seen that the shelter does not cater solely to dogs and cats, as they have also handled birds, livestock, and other animals, albeit rarely as compared to the common household pets.

 #### Distribution of the different intake types relative to each animal type